Nexus Gold (CVE:NXS) Trading Up 50% – Here’s What Happened

 Nexus Gold Corp.
-(CVE:NXS – Get Free Report)’s share price was up 50% during trading on Thursday .
+(CVE:NXS – Get Free Report) shares traded up 50% on Thursday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 127,000 shares were traded during trading, an increase of 51% from the average daily volume of 84,251 shares.
+127,000 shares changed hands during mid-day trading, an increase of 51% from the average session volume of 84,251 shares.
 The stock had previously closed at C$0.01.

 Nexus Gold Company Profile